What to Eat when taking GLP-1 Medications

 Meal structure

-With reduced hunger, it can be easy to skip meals or eat very little at times.
+With reduced hunger, it can be easy to skip meals or just eat snacks.

 Setting up a regular eating structure with evenly spaced meals throughout the day can help to support energy and nutrient intake, but also to set yourself up for success if and when you are ready to stop the medication.